MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 ---

 <!--
-serviceworker-rails - It's the easier choice, it ships a working JS file & you can tweak it based on your needs.
+serviceworker-rails - It's the easier choice, it ships a working JS file & you will tweak it based on your needs.

 webpacker-pwa - It's more complicated, but you can use a library called WorkBox to configure your caching rules.
 -->